eml versions and dateTimeDomain requirements

 submitted by Callie Bowdish

-#4 Updated by Callie Bowdish about 14 years ago
+#4 Updated by Callie Bowdish over 14 years ago

 <pmark> would you mind trying to nail down exactly what's wrong with dateTimeDomain?